HadesButGithub/not-a-piracy-guide/README.md

 I also take zero responsibility for any legal issues that arise from using this guide.
 Issues can include, but are not limited to, DMCA letters, suspension of internet service, fines, etc.

 ## What should you actually use?
 There's a lot of sites and resources that will be listed here, and you might end up being overwhelmed.
-The website or service that I would recommend in each section and cost tier is marked with **bold text**.
+The website or service that I would recommend in each section and cost tier is marked with a ⭐.

 ## Cost Tiers
 > But wait, I thought the point of pirating my media was so that it would be free?